-A follow up appointment is not normally needed for this injury.
-If you still have significant pain and swelling after three months, then please contact the Virtual Fracture Clinic team.
+A follow up appointment is not normally required for this injury.
+If you still have significant pain and swelling three months after your injury, please contact the Virtual Fracture Clinic team.

 Any questions:

 If you are concerned about your symptoms, are unable to follow this rehabilitation plan or have pain other than at the site of your injury please contact the Virtual Fracture Clinic team.